ariyagoudarzi/ToDo-List-React-Js-App/README.md

 - ✅ Add tasks effortlessly.
 - 📝 Edit and update tasks.
 - 🗑️ Delete tasks that are completed or unnecessary.
+- 📅 Save youe tasks when you are'nt using the app.
 - ⏳ Mark tasks as pending or completed.
 - 📅 Clear all tasks with a single click.